wwwwwwari/debian-setup-scripts/Setup.md

 In JWMKit Startups, add `/opt/custom_scripts/flatpak_snap_copier.sh` as a startup and a restart

 Small changes may still be needed for the copied desktop files.
 For example's Pinta's `@@ %F @@` wouldn't work when launched from JWM's Menu

+### Enabling Bluetooth

+`mkdir ~/Downloads/bluetooth`

+In JWMKit Startups, add `/usr/bin/blueman-applet` as a startup

+In Bluetooth Manager, set ~/Downloads/bluetooth as the incoming directory

 ### Application-Specific Theme Setup